Control Stepper Motor with A4988 Driver Module & Arduino

 You can make this adjustment quickly and easily by connecting one end of the alligator clip test lead to the shank of a metal screwdriver and the other end to your multimeter.
 This allows you to measure the voltage while making the adjustment.

-Arduino Code – Without a Library
+Arduino Example Code 1 – Without a Library

 // Define pin connections & motor's steps per revolution